I hit the deck; a door slams shut,

 that I could be her aide,

-As if I was the very product of a prayer
+as if I was the very product of a prayer

 she may have prayed.